-Not sure what crucial features should be on your B2B website?
-Download our our FREE B2B website design guide and get all the info you need here:
+Do you want to know the crucial features that should be on your B2B website?
+Download our our FREE ultimate B2B website design guide and get all the info you need here:

 1. Focus on the benefits, not the features

 While you no doubt want to convey the quality of your services and/or products, you shouldn’t focus too much on the features.
 Rather, explain the benefits a prospect will receive from buying from your company instead.
 89% of B2B buyers spend a vast amount of time researching conducting an average of 12 searches prior to engaging on a specific site.
 Now due to the pandemic, 33% of buyers spent more time researching products before making a purchase.
 Therefore make sure to take a leaf out of Slack’s book.
 From the outset on one of their solutions, they tell you about the benefits you could get that could help you solve a particular challenge - neatly balancing between features and the benefits.

 2. Define your USPs